nicklockwood/FXBlurView/README.md

 	@property (nonatomic, getter = isDynamic) BOOL dynamic;

 This property controls whether the blurView updates dynamically, or only once when the view is added to its superview.
 Defaults to YES.
-Note that is dynamic is set to NO, you can still force the view to update by calling setNeedsRedraw.
+Note that is dynamic is set to NO, you can still force the view to update by calling setNeedsDisplay.

+    @property (nonatomic, assign) NSUInteger iterations;

+The number of blur iterations.
+More iterations improves the quality but reduces the performance.
+Defaults to 3 iterations.

     @property (nonatomic, assign) CGFloat blurRadius;

 This property controls the radius of the blur effect (in points).
 Defaults to a 40 point radius.